How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 BAKING SODA

-• Lay the clothes on a towel or sheet, then sprinkling baking soda all over the clothing.
+• Lay the clothes on a towel or sheet, then sprinkle baking soda all over the clothing.

-• Add the piece of clothing to a large zip top plastic bag.
-Add baking soda to the bag, seal and shake to coat the clothes.
+• Add the piece of clothing to a large zip-top plastic bag.
+Add baking soda to the bag, seal it, and shake to coat the clothes.

-• Leave the baking soda on at least an hour.
-Wash the clothes afterwards.
+• Leave the baking soda on for at least an hour.
+Wash the clothes afterward.

 Before I throw a piece of clothing out, I always check to see if it has any cool accessories that I can take off and save.